 Planning for this consortium began in 2008 at an auditorium in eastern Nebraska filled with over one hundred librarians wanting to learn more about open source ILS opportunities making their way all across America and onto the plains from exotic locales such as New Zealand.

 Over time, other Nebraska libraries have followed the path they started.
 Each year more public libraries join, and in 2012 the first non-public library was added.
-Each year more will come.
-And on and on as the good old pioneer story goes.
+In May 2020 LibLime/PTFS upgraded their system from open-source Koha to the Bibliovation Library Services Platform.